Spain • UNESCO World Heritage Site

 Criterion (i): Masterpiece of human creative genius

-The Alhambra represents a masterpiece of human creative genius through its exceptional Nasrid architecture featuring intricate stucco decorations, geometric tilework, and revolutionary water engineering.
-The palatial complex demonstrates extraordinary artistic achievement combining Islamic and Renaissance elements creating an architectural marvel that profoundly influenced subsequent design worldwide.
+The Alhambra represents a masterpiece of human creative genius through its Nasrid architecture featuring intricate stucco decorations, geometric tilework, and advanced water engineering.
+The palatial complex demonstrates artistic achievement combining Islamic and Renaissance elements creating an architectural marvel that profoundly influenced subsequent design worldwide.

 III